 Student teaching (clinical practice) is the culmination of the teaching program.
 During the clinical practice, teacher candidates apply the knowledge and skills acquired in their college courses to real-world classrooms under the supervision of experienced agricultural educators in middle or secondary schools.
 Faculty members from NDSU conduct monthly on-site visits to support, encourage, and evaluate teacher candidates so that they gain the confidence and ability to join the teaching profession after graduation.

-Students are assigned to the faculty member in agricultural education who will work closely in program planning and in other ways to advise and assist them.
+Students are assigned to one of the the faculty members in agricultural education who will work closely in program planning and in other ways to advise and assist them.
 Students are encouraged to seek their advisors' help whenever needed.

 Upon completing this program, teacher candidates are eligible for certification to teach agricultural education in most states.
 Our program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the North Dakota Education Standards and Practices Board (ESPB).

-For several years, there have been favorable employment opportunities for those prepared to teach agricultural education.
+There are favorable employment opportunities for those prepared to teach agricultural education in the multi-state region of NDSU.
 Most agricultural education teachers in North Dakota are on extended contracts and receive stipends for serving as an FFA advisor.
 Other graduates seek employment in Cooperative Extension, farming, agricultural finance, agribusiness, and government agencies in agriculture, or continue their studies at the graduate level.

 Financial Aid and Scholarships